aureliengmichaud/Odyssey67/Build Guide/README.md

 # Odyssey67 Build Guide

- Before beginning your build, make sure to review the list of parts required below, just in case you didn't forget anything.
+ Before beginning your build, make sure to review the list of parts and tools required below, just in case you didn't forget anything.

 ## Parts list